minqing1/ImageCNV/README.md

 chr1    17185001    17277000   duplication     0       0
 chr1    64839001    64852000   deletion        1       1
 ```
 The first four columns are the putative regions of CNVs calling by RD,PE+SR approaches.
-The fifth column is the predicition of Image Classification, and `0` represents NO and `1` YES.
+The fifth column is the predicition of Image Classification, and `0` represents FALSE and `1` TRUE.
 The last columns is the result of naive bayesian model.
 The candidate CNVs are marked `1` in the fifth column or the last column.

 ## Performace